 Laura Perry, BS

 Laura Perry is a second-year doctoral student studying health psychology under the primary mentorship of Dr. Michael Hoerger.
 She received a B.S. in Psychology from Tulane University in 2016.
 She is particularly interested in how personality factors and other individual differences contribute to physical and emotional health outcomes in cancer.
 Additional areas of interest include palliative care outcomes evaluation, patient perceptions of palliative care, and scale development and other statistical methods.
 When she's not working in the lab, Laura enjoys vegetable gardening, playing soccer, and playing the piano.

 Brittany Cullen, MA

-Brittany Cullen is a first-year doctoral student in psychology under the advisement of Dr. Michael Hoerger.
+Brittany Cullen is a first-year doctoral student studying health psychology under the primary mentorship of Dr. Michael Hoerger.
 Before joining the psycho-oncology research program at Tulane, she earned a bachelor's degree in human ecology from College of the Atlantic and a master's degree in psychology from Columbia University.
 Her research interests include quality of life in cancer, shared decision-making, and caregiver burden.
 She is passionate about translational psychological science and hopes that her research will lead to reducing disparities and improving quality of care.